Tibshelf

 Tibshelf is a village and civil parish in the Bolsover District in Derbyshire, England.
-Located between the towns of Clay Cross, Shirebrook, Mansfield and Chesterfield.
-It had a population at the 2001 UK census of 3,548, increasing to 3,787 at the 2011 Census.
+It lies between the towns of Clay Cross, Shirebrook, Mansfield and Chesterfield and had a population of 4,348 at the 2021 Census.
 Tibshelf shares its boundaries with the villages of Morton, Pilsley, Newton, Teversal and Hardstoft.

 The village was the site of the UK's first inland oil well.
 In the 19th century, coal was discovered, coal mining overtook agriculture as the primary industry in the area, and a local railway system was developed.
 Two deep mines were sunk, but were under threat of closure for a number of years after a partial cave-in.
+The settlement was recorded in Domesday in 1066.

 Culture and community

-Tibshelf has since redeveloped itself into a popular place to live, in part due to its location near the M1 motorway (Tibshelf services was originally named Chesterfield Services, but was rebranded due to being closer to Tibshelf, and after pressure from the local authorities) and its proximity to Nottingham, Sheffield, Derby, Chesterfield, Sutton-in-Ashfield and Mansfield.
+Tibshelf has since redeveloped itself into a popular place to live, in part because of its location near the M1 motorway (Tibshelf services was originally named Chesterfield Services, but was rebranded as it was closer to Tibshelf, and after pressure from the local authorities) and its proximity to Nottingham, Sheffield, Derby, Chesterfield, Sutton-in-Ashfield and Mansfield.
 The route of the closed Great Central Railway line was redeveloped by Derbyshire County Council in the late 1960s and early 1970s, and now forms part of the Five Pits Trail network.
 These efforts received a Countryside Award in 1970, as indicated by a plaque at nearby Pilsley.
 The trail runs approximately 12 mi, from Tibshelf to Grassmoor Country Park, though with the filling in of cuttings and removal of embankments it is virtually unrecognisable as a former railway line.

-Other leisure highlights include Tibshelf Ponds, which stand at an ex-colliery site.
-They are 2 popular and well-stocked fishing ponds, which contain mixed coarse fish and carp.
-Angling is controlled by Tibshelf and Newton Angling Club.
-One pond is available to fish on a day ticket, with the other being permit only.